Jim Gash

 James Allan Gash (born 15 March 1967) is an American legal scholar and academic administrator who is the president of Pepperdine University.

 Education

-Gash received his Bachelor of Arts in finance from Abilene Christian University (ACU) in 1989.
+Gash received his Bachelor of Arts in finance with highest honors from Abilene Christian University (ACU) in 1989.
 While at ACU, Gash was the place kicker for the Abilene Christian Wildcats football team.
-He graduated summa cum laude.
 In 2019, Gash was awarded the Jim Womack Award for professional achievement by a former ACU student-athlete.

-Gash graduated summa cum laude with his JD from Pepperdine University School of Law in 1993.
-While in law school, he served as editor-in-chief of the Pepperdine Law Review and finished at the top of his graduating class.
+In 1993, Gash graduated with highest honors with a Juris Doctor from the Pepperdine University School of Law in 1993.
+While in law school, he served as the editor-in-chief of the Pepperdine Law Review and finished at the top of his graduating class.

 Career

 Early career

 After graduating from law school, Gash served as a law clerk to the Honorable Edith H. Jones, United States Court of Appeals for the Fifth Circuit.
 Gash was later a trial attorney at the firm Kirkland & Ellis from 1995 until 1999.